 Iowa Farm Bureau members may subscribe for free email news on transportation and rural infrastructure, including information about rural road and bridge conditions and funding, waterway infrastructure, hauling rules and regulations for farmers, and more.
 Subscribe here!

-As of Tuesday, July 18th, the price of regular unleaded gasoline averaged $2.19 across Iowa according to AAA.
-This is the same as last week and $.02 higher than one year ago.
-The national average on Tuesday was $2.27, up a penny from last week’s price.
+As of Monday, Sept.
+11th, the price of regular unleaded gasoline averaged $2.54 across Iowa according to AAA.
+This is down 1 cent from last week and $.32 higher than one year ago.
+The national average on Monday was $2.68, up $.02 from last week’s price.